Pelagicore/softwarecontainer/README.md

 To build the examples, build with -DENABLE_EXAMPLES=ON (and see Examples section).

+To prevent SoftwareContainer from creating a network bridge on startup (and instead only check that one is there), build with -DCREATE_BRIDGE=OFF.

 For a concrete example of building SoftwareContainer and setting up dependencies, see Vagrantfile in this repository.
 For an example on how to build this code, please take a look at the Vagrantfile.